gaehlerm/SoftwareEngineering/README.md

 # 21. Physical laws of code

-"I think you should always bear in mind that entropy is not on your side." - Elon Musk
+"You should always bear in mind that entropy is not on your side." - Elon Musk

 ## Entropy

 Entropy is the physical law of disorder.
 The second law of thermodynamics says that disorder is always going to increase.
 Fighting entropy is a lot of work.
 It is like you cleaning up your room every week.
 If you don’t do it, your room will become dirty and you don’t find your stuff anymore.

 In software engineering we have a very similar phenomenon and it has very severe consequences.
 As we write code, there is more and more disorder created.
 On the one hand, this is very natural as a growing code base automatically attracts more disorder.
 There is simply more stuff around that you have to take care of.
 On the other hand, this disorder is also man made.
 The entropy only grows significantly if you allow it to.
 You have to fight entropy in your code the same way you fight entropy in your bedroom.
 You have to clean up regularly.
 You have to sort all your belongings.
 You have to throw away stuff that you don’t really need or is duplicated.
 This will take time and effort.
 But such is life.
 You don’t get a well payed job in IT without doing the dirty part as well.

-// This text is somehow duplicated with the beginning of Refactoring
+What you have to do is explained in the chapter on refactoring.

 ## Correlation